Types Of Acne Around The Mouth And How To Deal With Them

 What is the hard and white stuff filled in acne around the mouth?

-The hard and white stuff in the acne is the pus, which contains waste residue, bacteria, and white blood cells.
+The hard and white stuff in the acne may be sebum or pus, which contains waste residue, bacteria, and white blood cells.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.